bcicen/slackn/README.md

 # slack-notify

-A small example of a daemon to read from slack RTM api and send event notifications via dbus.
+An example of using [SlackSocket](https://github.com/bcicen/slacksocket) to create notifications via dbus from real-time Slack messages

-Sends notifications for messages, but there is much room for improvement

 # Configuration